 - To serve: Serve soup immediately topped with more grated parmesan and fresh basil if using.
 Enjoy!

-Tips for the best sausage and pasta soup:
+Tips for the best hot Italian sausage soups

 - You can use any type of sausage you would like for this recipe.
 While I normally use mild or hot sausage, sweet sausage is just as delicious!
 As well, you could substitute breakfast sausage, chicken sausage or turkey sausage if desired!
 If you purchase sausage in a casing, remove the sausage meat from the casing and discard casing before proceeding with the recipe.